-a) IDENTIFICATION OF HORSES
+a.
+IDENTIFICATION OF HORSES

-A photocopy of the registration certificate of registered horses or a notarised statement of age & description by a licensed veterinarian for unregistered horses must be forwarded to the NCHA office in accordance with the conditions of entry.
+A photocopy of the registration certificate of registered horses or a notarised statement of age & description by a licensed veterinarian for unregistered horses must be forwarded to the NCHA office in accordance with the conditions of entry for the NCHA Futurity and Non-Pro Futurity.
 Failure to comply will cause all fees to be forfeited and the entry to be disqualified.
-At the time of their nomination, coloured photographs showing all marks of identification must be forwarded to the NCHA for unregistered horses.
-A horse is not eligible to participate in NCHA affiliated aged event if its age as determined by examination of its teeth exceeds the age shown on its registration certificate on registered horses or the notarised statement of age and description require for unregistered horses, such determination by dentition examination to be made in accordance with the official guide for deter- mining the age of the horse as currently published by the American Association of Equine Practitioners.
+At the time of their nomination for the NCHA Futurity or Non-Pro Futurity, coloured photographs showing all marks of identification must be forwarded to the NCHA for unregistered horses.
+A horse is not eligible to participate in NCHA affiliated aged event if its age, as determined by examination of its teeth, exceeds the age shown on its registration certificate on for registered horses or the notarised statement of age and description required for unregistered horses. such determination by dentition examination to be made in accordance with the official guide for determining the age of the horse as currently published by the American Association of Equine Practitioners.

-b) SUBSTITUTION
+b.
+SUBSTITUTION

 In any NCHA affiliated age event, if a veterinary certificate is received stating that a horse entered will be unable to work, the owner will be allowed to substitute another horse by paying one half (1/2) again as much as has been paid on the original entry.
-Non substitution will be allowed after the beginning of the divisions first go round.
+No substitution will be allowed after the beginning of the event's first go round.